casey/edge/README.md

 graph
 =====

 A directed graph building service.
-Doesn't exist yet.

 Imaginary API
 -------------

-* PUT /A/B -> increment the A -> B directed edge
+* POST /A/B -> Increment the A -> B directed edge weight
-* PUT /A/A -> increment A->A self-edge weight
-* GET /A/B -> get edge weight, last update time (eventually consistent)
+* GET /A/B -> Get A -> B edge weight
-* GET /A -> get total outgoing edge weight from A
+* GET /A -> Get sum of outgoing edge weights from A
+* GET /A/N -> Get Nth heavest edge from A
-* GET / -> get total weight of all edges
+* GET /N/A -> Get Nth heavest edge to A

-This guy will probably need a background task queue to avoid datastore write contention.
-It might seem weird like a weird service, but I need something to track document revision history, and this seems like the minimum needed to support that.